+Ways of Learning

-Certificates are only one of our Flexible Learning Options at NWTC.
-Six other Flexible Learning Options are available and provide ways of taking courses at times and locations that go beyond the traditional college day.
+NWTC provides ways of taking courses at times and locations which go beyond the traditional college day.
 They are especially valuable for working adults who need to fit college into busy work and family schedules, but they can help anyone make education possible.
-For details about Flexible Learning Options, students may go to www.nwtc.edu or call Donna Meves, Flexible Learning Manager, at (800) 422-NWTC, extension 5431.
-To find out whether any of the certificate courses are offered through Flexible Learning Options, check the course description details in this publication.
+For details students may check NWTC's website or consult an NWTC academic advisor at (888) 385-6982.